Foundations Module 11 10 min ▶ Narrated

 The world model hypothesis

-Some researchers (Lecun, Sutskever, others) argue that a sufficiently capable language model has implicitly built a "world model" — an internal representation of causal structure, physical laws, social dynamics, and factual knowledge.
+Some researchers (Sutskever, Hinton, others) argue that a sufficiently capable language model has implicitly built a "world model" — an internal representation of causal structure, physical laws, social dynamics, and factual knowledge.
 The evidence: LLMs can answer counterfactual questions ("what would happen if..."), perform analogical reasoning, and generalise to tasks they were never explicitly trained on.
+The most prominent critic is Yann LeCun, who argues that text-only prediction cannot yield a genuine world model — that requires grounding in perception and action.

 The stochastic parrot counterargument